vanHeemstraSystems/servings-headstart/README.md

 Rooms here have been named by their purpose (e.g., dinning room).
 One room can fulfill more than one purpose, hence on does not need a physical, separate room for each purpose.
 Instead more that one purpose can be fulfilled by one room (e.g., Office and Utilities room).

-Room (i.e. purposes) to consider are:
+Rooms (i.e. purposes) to consider are:

 - Bedroom: [Redesign your bedroom](https://discoverdesign.org/challenges/redesign-your-bedroom)
 - Clothingroom: